LTI state-space models

 \[\begin{aligned} x' &= Ax + Bu + Ke \\ y &= Cx + Du + e \end{aligned}\]

-is provided.
 The user can choose to minimize either prediction errors or simulation errors, with arbitrary metrics, i.e., not limited to squared errors.

 The result of the identification with newpem